Advertisers Now Track Which Emojis People Use To Determine Emotional State & Show Ads Accordingly

 A new report has revealed that advertisers are now tracking which emojis people use on social media to determine their emotional state and then show them ads accordingly.

-Previously, advertisers used to track which websites people frequently visited as well as their Google search histories to tailor ads but brands may now be looking at the use of emojis.
+Previously, advertisers used to track which websites people frequently visited as well as their Google search histories to tailor ads, but brands may now be looking at the use of emojis.

-According to a report by The Daily Mail, Twitter had already been sending data related to emoji use to advertisers since 2016.
+According to a report by the Daily Mail, Twitter had already been sending data related to emoji use to advertisers since 2016.
 And the data, according to the report, turns out to be a “gold mine” for advertisers so that they can show ads based on a user’s current emotional state or mood.

 Twitter revealed that brands can look at the emoji use data and target people who tweet food emojis, and then show them food-related ads.